Philmod/url-shortener/README.md

 - Circle CI
 - Docker
 - Add a expire option
-- If the service is very popular, and there is no more free unique id, increase the number of characters for this id
+- If the service is very popular, and there is no more free unique id, increase the number of characters of the id
+- Right now, a new id is created randomly; it will take more and more time when the free space will reduce
 - Use a Bloom Filter to check for the existence of a given id
-- Buffer the incrementView calls (for example using Redis), and so update one entry once for many views
+- Buffer the incrementView calls (Redis), and so update one entry once for many views
 - Stub the database's client for the tests